6 no-brainers to shoot down your environmental impact

 Purchase toiletries, pulses, pasta, rice and many other things in plastic-free stores.

-Put your washing up in a bag like this which retain microplastics.
+Put your washing up in a Guppy friend bag which retains microplastics.

 I think it would be beneficial if government introduced a tax on throwaway plastic.
-If you agree with me, please take action and sign this petition (and share it!).
+If you agree with me, please sign this petition (and share it!).

 If research is not your cup of (green) tea, there are some websites where you can plant trees just with a click: